Definition of Honeypots

 Security & Deception Technologies

-While deception technology, such as a honeypot, can be effective at spotting an intruder and blocking any further damage they may cause, there are several steps companies need to go through before greenlighting the adoption of a “distributed deception platform (DDP),” said Gartner Research Vice President Augusto Barros.3
+While honeypot technology and other security deception solutions can be effective at spotting an intruder and blocking any further damage they may cause, there are several steps companies need to go through before greenlighting the adoption of a “distributed deception platform (DDP),” said Gartner Research Vice President Augusto Barros.3

 It’s important for an enterprise to decide, for example, when to invest in a DDP instead of in another security technology, Barros said.
 They also need to ask themselves whether it makes sense to divert resources to deception technology from other security initiatives.
 It’s also clear that an organization shouldn’t, for example, start deploying a DDP before doing a decent job of vulnerability assessment.